 In metropolitan areas, the principal court of original jurisdiction is the City Civil Court and the High Court of the relevant State is the court of appeal.
-In nonmetropolitan areas, the Court of Civil Judge, Senior and Junior Divisions, is the principal court of original jurisdiction and the District Court is the Court of appeal.
+In non-metropolitan areas, the Court of Civil Judge, Senior and Junior Divisions, is the principal court of original jurisdiction and the District Court is the court of appeal.
 The principal court of criminal jurisdiction in a State is the Sessions Court below which lie the Chief Judicial Magistrate and the Judicial Magistrate (First and Second class).

-Small Causes Court:
+□ Small Causes Court:

-The Small Causes Courts in India may be broadly classified as Presidency small causes courts in Mumbai, Chennai and Kolkata enacted under the Presidency Small Causes Courts Act, 1882 (Presidency Act) and Provincial small causes courts enacted under the Provincial Small Cause Courts Act, 1887 (Provincial Act).
-The Provincial Act governs small causes courts in places other than Mumbai, Chennai and Kolkata.
+The Small Causes Courts in India may be broadly classified as Presidency Small Causes Courts in Mumbai, Chennai and Kolkata enacted under the Presidency Small Causes Courts Act, 1882 ("Presidency Act") and Provincial Small Causes Courts enacted under the Provincial Small Cause Courts Act, 1887 ("Provincial Act").
+The Provincial Act governs small causes courts in places other than Mumbai, Chennai, and Kolkata.

-Each State has the power to amend the Provincial or Presidency Acts to fix the pecuniary and territorial jurisdiction of small causes courts to suit its own requirements.
-Broadly, these Acts provide for small causes courts to deal with matters within their pecuniary jurisdiction as fixed by the aforementioned governing acts, as modified by the State.
+Each State has the power to amend the Provincial or Presidency Acts to fix the pecuniary and territorial iurisdiction of small causes courts to suit its own requirements.
+Broadly, these acts provide for small causes courts to deal with matters within their pecuniary jurisdiction as fixed by the aforementioned governing acts, as modified by the State.
 The idea as the name suggests is for matters which are of relatively small value to be decided by these courts, though the pecuniary jurisdiction of the small causes courts, vary from State to State.

-The small causes courts also have exclusive jurisdiction to adjudicate proceedings under rent control laws, municipality laws, election petitions, anti-corruption maters, debt relief laws, motor vehicles laws, motor accident claims, payment of wages etc. as have been granted by various state amendments.
+The small causes courts also have exclusive jurisdiction to adjudicate proceedings under rent control laws, municipality laws, election petitions, anti-corruption matters, debt relief laws, motor vehicles laws, motor accident claims, payment of wages etc. as have been granted by various state amendments.
 As a result of the subject matter jurisdiction, in practice small causes courts also hear high value matters relating to matters such as rent disputes which tend to be hotly contested.